duanev/uos/README.md

 - `pushd ~/git`
 - `git clone https://github.com/duanev/pgdb.git --branch v0 --single-branch`
 - `popd`
-- ./umake armv8 qemu hello
+- `./umake armv8 qemu hello`
-- cd build-armv8-qemu-hello
+- `cd build-armv8-qemu-hello`
-- `qemu-system-aarch64 ..(use the cmdline shown).. -kernel hello.bin` **-s -S**
+- `qemu-system-aarch64 ..(use the cmdline shown by umake)..` **-s -S**
-- (qemu will wait for a remote debugger, so on another BIG terminal type:)
+- (qemu will wait for a remote debugger, so in another BIG terminal type:)
 - `~/git/pgdb/pgdb.py -gccmap hello.map`
 - (press 'h' and 'l' to close the help and log windows)
-- (press 'J' to run all cpus and skip to the hilighted address - skipping the qemu boot loader)
+- (press 'J' to run all cpus and skip to the hilighted-in-white address - skipping the qemu boot loader)
 - (press 's' to single-step the active cpu, or 'S' for all of them)
 - (when done press 'Q' to exit both pgdb and qemu)
 - (if qemu is left running: ctrl-a,c will switch to the qemu monitor and 'quit' will exit)